VishalRamki/C-Codes/readStringFromFile/readme.md

 #readStringFromFile Function

+The `readStringFromFile_noHeader.c` is an example which doesn't use, well headers.
+Mostly because I wrote this in Dev-C++ and I couldn't figure out how to.
+(Yes I know.
+I have VS.)

+The `readStringFromFile.c` and `readStringFromFile.h`, are there for you to use if you decide to use the header thing.
+But I might have missed something from either the .c or .h file.
+I'm not sure, I think it should work.
+Not sure.
+Sorry about that.

+***

 ##Description:
 >Takes in an input file and scans a collection of whitespace characters into a fixed character array.
 >Since it uses the FILE Pointer, it can be used at any point to extract words (or string of alpha